visheshgupta08071992/JavaPractise/src/main/java/Java8ReferanceMaterial/Java8Referance.md

 1.**foreach**

 foreach method of Stream is used for Iteration.
-Also we can use foreach method without Stream API on Collection classes
+It is a Terminal Operation  .Also we can use foreach method without Stream API on Collection classes.

 ```js
 @Test